 Aiming to Educate Others and Continually Improve Performance

 Malak Marketplace holds sustainability principles at the core of its operations and has significantly committed its management practises and stallholders to eco-friendly and sustainable development.

-Its sustainable operational activities around water, energy and waste policy and practises are outlined below and include, but are not limited to:
+The market’s sustainable operational activities focus around water, energy and waste policy and practises, They are outlined below and include, but are not limited to:

 - Promote stall holders to provide a measured amount of water in containers for their stall use.

 - Free water stations are available for our volunteers, kids and public.

 - Washing up and other waste are to be disposed of in the “water waste” drums provided.

 - No liquids of any sort or oils can be tipped down drains or sinks.
 In all instances, liquid waste must be taken away at the end of each Market.

 - Promote producers to use sustainable irrigation (drip irrigation).